World

 Share

-The UK government has announced plans to prohibit public and operators of critical infrastructure—including the National Health Service (), local councils, and schools—from paying ransoms to cybercriminals.
-This initiative aims to disrupt the financial incentives that fuel ransomware attacks, which have increasingly essential .
+The UK government has announced plans to prohibit public sector organizations and operators of critical national infrastructure—including the National Health Service (NHS), local councils, and schools—from paying ransoms to cybercriminals.
+This initiative aims to disrupt the financial incentives that fuel ransomware attacks, which have increasingly targeted essential services.

-Security Dan Jarvis emphasized the importance of this measure, stating, “With an estimated $1 billion flowing to ransomware criminals globally in 2023, it is vital we to protect national security.” further noted that the proposed ban would “hit these criminal networks in their wallets and off the key financial pipeline they rely upon to operate.”
+Security Minister Dan Jarvis emphasized the importance of this measure, stating, “With an estimated $1 billion flowing to ransomware criminals globally in 2023, it is vital we act to protect national security.”
+He further noted that the proposed ban would “hit these criminal networks in their wallets and cut off the key financial pipeline they rely upon to operate.”

 The government’s strategy includes several key components: